luser-dr00g/inca/olmec/README.md

 A work-in-progress APL interpreter intended for code-golfing.

+Older than the Inca were the Olmec (according to the Belgian anime The Mysterious Cities of Gold).

+Where the earlier incarnations of the inca interpreter were inspired by the 'quipu', olmec is guided by simpler ideas such as counting-boards and pebbles.
+The links are de-emphasized, and the values brought to the surface.
+The implementation is composed of thin abstractions.
+The `int`s are visible, moving around, representing. [..additional poetic nonsense..]

 ## Design

 A major simplifying assumption in the design of this project is: